 At the start of February 2011, my youngest son Kalem, who was 10 at the time, started talking through his nose and I thought he was coming down with a cold.

-On the 1st February, I looked in his mouth and saw a swelling at the back, it was so big that it pushed his uvula to the side.
+On 1 February, I looked in his mouth and saw a swelling at the back, it was so big that it pushed his uvula to the side.
 We went straight to the GP and our doctor referred us to our local hospital.

 An ear, nose and throat (ENT) specialist saw us and thought it was a type of abscess.
 He tried drawing fluid from it three times but nothing came out.